 I remember those peaceful afternoons, the quiet reading, no words necessary to express to each other what we felt and we were both content with that.
 These high bright green ferns where like magic to us, one moment cycling through the woods, the next minute nowhere to be found, hidden for all.
 And all we did was read our books or just lying there with our eyes closed.

 There were these green ferns, the perfect hiding place, the sun, the quiet times we spent there, the air was filled with sweet sounds of wind, brushing the leaves.
-Crickets chirping underneath the moist carpet of the woods, I felt tickling branches in my hair.
+Crickets chirping underneath the moist carpet of the woods, I felt the tickling leafs of those ferns in my hair.

-There are still high bright green ferns in those woods, but why is the world not so peaceful anymore?
+There are still thick, high and bright green ferns in those woods, but we’ve all grown up now.